p-adic Differential Operators on Automorphic Forms on Unitary Groups: The Gauss-Manin connection and the Kodaira-Spencer isomorphism

 \subsection{The kernel of the Kodaira-Spencer isomorphism}

 We try as much as possible in this section to be consistent with the notation of \cite{la}.
-Throughout this section, let $S_0$ be the base scheme over which $\KSh$ is defined, and let $\peltup$ be the tuple associated to a morphism $S\rightarrow \KSh$ (by the universal property).
-As usual, $\peltup$ consists of the following data: \begin{enumerate}\smargin{Fill in more details about these tuples and the moduli problem later.} \item{an abelian scheme $A$ over $S$} \item{a prime-to-$p$ polarization $\lambda: A\rightarrow A\dual$ (if $p$ is the characteristic of $S$)} \item{an endomorphism $\iota: \OK\rightarrow End_S(A)$} \item{a level structure $\level$ } \end{enumerate} parametrized by $\KSh$ over $S_0$, where the characteristic of $S_0$ is $0$ or $p$. \smargin{Add something about satisfying the Rosati condition.}
+Let $S_0$ be the base scheme over which $\KSh$ is defined, and let $\peltup$ be the tuple associated to a morphism $S\rightarrow \KSh$.

-\begin{lem}[\cite{la}, part of Proposition 2.3.4.2] \smargin{This prop no. is as of the April 8, 2008 draft of \cite{la}.} \smargin{This section needs revision; I'll do this after writing the algebraic geometric perspective section in the beginning of the paper.} The kernel $\IKS$ of